 Paddling Distance: 13 km

-We arrive in Budva, a treasure chest of cultural heritage located on a small peninsula of Montenegro.
+We continue south to Budva, a treasure chest of cultural heritage located on a small peninsula of Montenegro.
 Among the historical jewels in this old town are the Churches of Sv.
 Ivan, Sv.
 Bogorodica, Sv.
 Sava, and Sv.
 Trojica, which houses the tomb of writer and politician Stjepan Mitrov Ljubiša.
-This afternoon, enjoy free time to explore the city at your leisure or perhaps go for a swim.
+Once settled into our hotel, there's time to explore the town or perhaps go for a swim.

 Ferry Time: 45 min

-This afternoon, we travel to our third country: Albania.
-We meet our Albanian guide and drive to Krujë, where we tour the Krujë Castle.
+We continue to the hilltop town of Krujë, where we tour the Krujë Castle.
 The fascinating castle was at the center of Skanderbeg’s battle against the Ottoman Turks, and withstood three of their massive sieges.
 The sturdy castle serves as a source of inspiration to locals, as it was able to withstand numerous attacks with small defenses.

 We start our day with a light breakfast before we begin our drive toward Llogora.
 Along the way, we stop for coffee and sightseeing.
 Upon arrival, we enjoy lunch at a local restaurant.
 After lunch, we drive toward the coastal city of Dhërmi, where we begin the day’s paddling.
 We kayak approximately 8 miles